richmahn/en_ta/translate/figs-aside/sub-title.md

-What is the figure of speech called aside?
+What is the figure of speech called an "aside"?